Bisher-Almasri/codespell/README.md

 # CodeSpell
 **Codespell** is an immersive, dark-themed coding education platform that transforms learning programming into an enchanting journey through the mystical realms of code.
-Experience programming education like never before with our magical, wizard-themed interface that makes learning both engaging and memorable.
+Experience programming education like never before with our magical, wizard-themed interface that makes learning both engaging and memorable. (cmon atleast allow chaggpt text, i wrote half of it so like ykykykykyykykyk)

 ## Live demo